Skip to main content

 Use the "my library account" link on the left-hand side of the library's main page to get blank forms or check on the status of your ILLs.

 The Tracking Down Materials tab above has more details on how to request items from ILL, too.

 When you click on a database, you will be prompted to log in with your Gustavus username and password.

-If it doesn't work, contact Julie via email (click the email me button above).
+If it doesn't work, contact me via email (click the email me button above).

 Tips on how to recognize reliable sources by evaluating them in terms of relevance, currency, audience, and credibility.